Equitable Building (Manhattan): Planning

 After the fire, Thompson–Starrett was hired to clear the site, and the plot was chosen as the location for Equitable's new headquarters building.
 Thompson–Starrett president Louis J. Horowitz approached businessman T. Coleman du Pont, who later recalled that du Pont was interested in the "idea of owning a gigantic building in New York".
-Frank M. Andrews—who designed another one of du Pont's properties the Hotel McAlpin—was also involved in the project.
+Frank M. Andrews—who also designed the Hotel McAlpin for du Pont—was involved in the project as well.
 Horowitz, Andrews, and du Pont were said to have bought the lot in August 1912, and finalized the sale that October for $13.5 million.

 Du Pont forced Andrews from the project, apparently upon Horowitz's advice, and Andrews sued du Pont in July 1913, leading du Pont to pay Andrews $100,000 for his involvement.
 Horowitz then corresponded with Ernest Graham, the other major partner at D. H. Burnham & Company after Burnham's June 1912 death, who would become the architect of the new tower.
 Graham designed the structure as a bulky mass, wanting to maximize the amount of office space on the site rather than a corporate symbol.
 Graham's key concern was with the height of the elevators, and he discussed the issue with preeminent elevator engineer Charles E. Knox, who said that "the elevator service will determine the height of the building".
 This differed from Graham's previous commissions, where elevators were considered after the height of the building was specified.
 Knox ultimately recommended against building a 42-story structure, but recommended a 36-story edifice since that height could meet the client's safety and speed criteria.

 Opposition to the building soon coalesced.
 One group of bankers planned to build a park on the site, a suggestion that Horowitz said "outranks, for nerve, anything of which I ever heard", and was dropped when Horowitz suggested that the group raise $13.5 million to buy out du Pont's ownership share.
 Another proposal called for dividing the lot in half by extending New Street, an existing north-south road, north to Cedar Street.
 This plan also failed, and blueprints were filed with the New York City Department of Buildings in December 1912, which called for a huge H-shaped edifice on the block.
 On April 12, 1913, du Pont formed the Equitable Office Building Corporation to take title to the building site, and gave Equitable a $20.5 million mortgage loan to run for 60 years.
 Equitable would lease three floors in exchange for 9% dividends in the building corporation, to be paid in perpetuity.
 Equitable president William A. Day was appointed as chairman of the board of the building corporation.
 Thompson–Starrett was hired as the builder and Horowitz became the "owner's representative".